 * According to article 5 (5) of the Union Customs Code economic operator means: “a person who, in the course of his or her business, is involved in activities covered by the [EU] customs legislation”.
 This covers individuals as well as companies and other organisations.

-There are certain circumstances in which persons other than economic operators will also require an EORI number – see guidance from the European Commission for further information.
+There are certain circumstances in which persons other than economic operators will also require an EORI number.
+The European Commission provides further guidance on who requires an EORI number.

 How do I apply for an EORI number?